saku2427/APPM-4360/README.md

-# APPM-4360
-Complex Variables and Applications
+# APPM 4360: Complex Variables and Applications